PeterHickman/Raid/README.md

 It uses `npm` to install.
 Not wanting to install a bazzilion unverified dependencies I asked myself "How hard can this be?"

 So here we are then

+Requires a lot more work but I will pick on it from time to time